-v) Sensitivity Analysis The sensitivity of defined benefit obligation to changes in the weighted principal assumptions is :

-Change in A Assumption Impact Increase in A ssumption Impact Decrease in Assu mption March 31, 2023 March 31, 2022 impace March 31, 2023 March 31, 2022 impace March 31, 2023 March 31, 2022 Discount Rate per annum 0.50% 0.50% Decrease by (131) (116) Increase by 138 122 Future salary increases 0.50% 0.50% Increase by 137 120 Decrease by (131) (116)
+, , , F - , (v) Sensitivity analysis The sensitivity of defined benefit obligation to changes in the we eighted principal assump tions is : Change in A Assumption Impact Increase in A ssumption Impact Decrease in Assu mption March 31, 2024 March 31, 2023 impact March 31, 2024 March 31, 2023 impact March 31, 2024 March 31, 2023 Discount Rate per annum 0.50% 0.50% Decrease by (201) (131) Increase by 212 138 Future salary increases 0.50% 0.50% Increase by 210 137 Decrease by (200) (131)

 The above sensitivity analysis is based on a change in assumption while holding all the other assumptions constant.
 In practice, this is unlikely to occur, and change in some of the assumptions may be correlated.
-When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in balance sheet. vi) Risk exposure
+When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in balance sheet.

+(vi) Risk exposure

 The gratuity scheme is a final salary Defined Benefit Plan that provides for lump sum payment made on exit either by way of retirement, death, disability, voluntary withdrawal.
 The benefits are defined on the basis of final salary and the period of service and paid as lump sum at exit.
-The plan design means the risk commonly affecting the liabilities and the financial results are expected to be vii) Defined benefit liability and employer contributions Weighted average duration of the defined benefit obligation is 4.70 years
+The plan design means the risk commonly affecting the liabilities and the financial results are expected to be:

-(a) Interest rate risk: The defined benefit obligation calculated uses a discount rate based on government bonds, if bond yield fall, the defined benefit obligation will tend to increase.

-(b) Salary inflation risk: Higher than expected increases in salary will increase the defined benefit obligation.
+(a) Interest rate risk: The defined benefit obligation calculated uses a discount rate based on government bonds, if bond yield fall, the defined benefit obligation will tend to increase. (b) Salary inflation risk: Higher than expected increases in salary will increase the defined benefit obligation.